TOMMY SOEHN

 As a youth player, Avila was in residency with the United States U-17 National Team program at IMG Academy in Bradenton, Florida, and spent time playing with the Under-20’s.
 He was also a member of the Chivas USA U-19 team before enrolling at UCSB.

-Avila has his USSF ‘C’ License and is working on his ‘B’ License.
+Avila has his USSF ‘B’ License and is working towards his USSF ‘A’ License.

 DAN BARLOW